In the News

 Disclaimer: Article of the Week selections by JournalDoc physicians are independent, unbiased and have no commercial conflict of interest.
 JournalDoc does not support or endorse the findings or opinions expressed in the article.
 Findings in the article may need to be supported by further research and/or the consensus of experts.

-JAMA Original Investigation Article
+JAMA Original Investigation

-Journal of the American Medical Association, September 5, 2023
+Journal of the American Medical Association, December 5, 2023

 What’s Interesting about this article?